| | |

 withstood one and twenty days?
 How is this?
 Surely he did not appear in glory to the

 prince!
 No; either he was invisibly present with him, or else he appeared as a man.
+Our Lord,

 since his resurrection, is a spirit being; consequently the same powers which we find